 Author: Elizabeth Fentress, John P. Bodel

-Publisher: Candlewick Press
+Publisher: University of Michigan Press

 An exploration of the science behind the powers of popular comic superheroes and villains illustrates the physics principles underlying the supernatural abilities of such characters as Superman, Magneto, and Spider-Man.